 Interestingly, it is thought that this castle was modelled on Norwich Castle which is now the Norwich Castle Museum.
 I must admit that from some angles it does look very similar.

-Although it no longer has a roof, the entrance to the interior is through a black thick doorway at the bottom of one of the corners of the castle, and you’re immediately faced with magnificent stone steps up to the castle keep forebuilding, or you can turn left to an entrance into what used to be the basement.
+Although it no longer has a roof, the entrance to the interior is through a thick black doorway at the bottom of one of the corners of the castle, and you’re immediately faced with magnificent stone steps up to the castle keep forebuilding.
+If you don't go up the steps, you can turn left to the entrance of what used to be the basement.

-Apart from housing royalty, it was also used as a rather magnificent hunting lodge, as well as housing a mental patient in the 18th Century.
+Apart from housing royalty, it was also used as a rather magnificent hunting lodge, and at one point housed a mental patient in the 18th Century.

 Eventually the castle passed into the hands of the Howard family in 1544 and is still owned by the family today, but managed by English Heritage.